September 2025 Kolkata cloudburst

 On 23 September 2025, an intense cloudburst occurred in Kolkata, India, causing widespread waterlogging and flash floods around the city.
 The incident caused 9 deaths in Kolkata and 2 deaths in nearby districts, 30 injuries and at least 2 people left missing.
-Because of this very heavy rainfall, many areas of Kolkata including Bansdroni, Bijoygarh, Jadavpur and Garia were waterlogged for three days.
+Because of the heavy rainfall, many areas of Kolkata including Bansdroni, Bijoygarh, Jadavpur and Garia were waterlogged for three days.